sevenecks/lambda-moo-programming/tutorials/lambda-moo-nodak-edu.md

 indistinguishable from the create function, except that its friendlier to longer lived systems which create many temporary objects.

-Creating properties on an object
+## Creating Properties on an Object

 The major ways to add properties to an object in LambdaMOO are
 *